BIN number explained

 What are BIN numbers used for?

-The BIN doesn't just identify the issuer category and card issuer, it also tells merchants the following information:
+The BIN doesn't just identify the issuer and its category; it also tells merchants the following information:

 • The card brand

-• The country where the issuing bank or financial institution is based
+• The country where the issuer or financial institution is based

 This empowers the merchant in a number of ways.
-Perhaps most importantly, the BIN helps to prevent identity theft and other types of fraud by allowing the merchant to check whether or not the addresses of both the cardholder and the issuing bank match the ones it has on file.
+Perhaps most importantly, the BIN helps prevent identity theft and other fraud types by verifying cardholder and issuer details with what’s on file.

 It also allows merchants to accept multiple payment methods and improves payment processing speed by making it easy to validate customer details with the issuer.